-Simply put, the American Water Spaniel is a dark chocolate pup that will probably melt your heart in a way you didn’t know possible.
-A hunter, swimmer and retriever, this dog is not only extremely useful in a wide variety of situations, he’s also a great companion and family pet!
+The American Water Spaniel is a dark chocolate pup that will probably melt your heart in a way you didn’t know possible.
+A hunter, swimmer, and retriever, this dog is not only instrumental in a wide variety of situations, but he’s also a great companion and family pet!

 But is an American Water Spaniel the right dog for you?

-We’ll that’s all going to depend on what it is you’re looking for from a dog.
-This is why we here at IndulgeYourPet decided to write this article about the American Water Spaniel so that after reading it you’ll be better prepared to know if purchasing an American Water Spaniel puppy (or better yet adopting an American Water Spaniel rescue dog) is the right choice for you.
+Well, that will all depend on what you’re looking for from a dog.
+This is why we here at IndulgeYourPet decided to write this article about the American Water Spaniel so that after reading it, you’ll be better prepared to know if purchasing an American Water Spaniel puppy (or better yet, adopting an American Water Spaniel rescue dog) is the right choice for you.

-Without further ado let’s dive right into it by first taking a look at the origin of the American Water Spaniel breed so that we can get a general idea about kind of “personality” he or she is likely to have.
+So, without further ado, let’s dive right into it by first looking at the origin of the American Water Spaniel breed to get a general idea about the kind of “personality” they are likely to have.

 American Water Spaniels Fact facts